ethereum/homestead-guide/source/network/test-networks.rst

   }

 Save a file called :file:`CustomGenesis.json`.
-You will reference this when starting your geth node using the following flag:
+You will reference this when starting your geth node using the following command:

-``--genesis /path/to/CustomGenesis.json``
+``geth init /path/to/CustomGenesis.json``

+.. note:: By default geth will use the same directory for network related files as for the public mainnet.
+Thus you are advised to set a custom ``--datadir`` to keep the public network's chaindata from bing reset.

 Command line parameters for private network
 --------------------------------------------------------------------------------